Dragontailonfire/jmeter-setu-challenge/README.md

 #### 1. Positive case
     1. Creation of Webhook.sites token that is to be used later for the verification of bill payment.
-    2. Registration of the payee using the URL genarated with the webhook.sites token.
+    2. Registration of the payee using the URL generated with the webhook.sites token.
     3. Generating all the bills using the payee id and the JWT token calculated from the onboard response.
     4. Payment of all the generated bills by the registered payee.
     5. Verification of the response with the callback response.
 This is extracted with the help of webhook.site API.
 #### 2. Negative case
-    1. Onboarding error validations
+    1. On boarding error validations
         1. 400 error code
         2. 404 error code
     2. Billing error validations